joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 * toc
 {:toc}

+Like any programming language, Python follows a set of rules that define how to write code and how the interpreter understands it.
+These rules, known as syntax, include guidelines for using symbols, punctuation, and words in your code.
+Let's explore some basic syntax rules for identifiers and variables in Python.

-## Variables and Identifiers in Python
+## Identifiers and Variables in Python

 ---

-In Python, a variable is a reserved memory location used to store values.
-It acts as a reference or pointer to an object in memory, encapsulating both data and the functions operating on that data.
+**Identifiers** are names or labels used to identify functions, modules, classes, variables, or any other objects in Python, aiding in distinguishing and accessing them in your code.
+They act as labels assigned to variables, helping to distinguish and access them by name. **Variables**, on the other hand, are reserved memory locations used to store values in Python.
+They serve as references or pointers to objects in memory, encapsulating both data and the functions operating on that data.

 Everything in Python is an object, with each object having an identity, type, and value.
 While an object's identity and type remain constant, its value can be changed.

 When writing Python code, you commonly use variables to store values.
 To create a variable, you employ an assignment statement that assigns a value to a variable name.
 For instance, creating a variable named "x" and assigning it the value 42 allows you to refer to the stored value using the name "x".

-Identifiers are labels assigned to variables to refer to them by name.
-They act as names for variables, aiding in distinguishing and accessing them in your code.
-Identifiers are essential for clarity and readability in your code.

 Here's an example demonstrating the creation and use of variables: